cdaller/sql_server_copy_tables/README.md

     --view VIEW_ABC1 --view VIEW_ABC2 VIEW_ABC3
 ```

-or using a regexp filter for view selection:
+or using a regexp for view selection:

 ```bash
 ./mssql_copy_table.py \